Useful Resources (for HTML & CSS)

-Their courses, aside being free of charge, they can even be done at whatever pace you like- as much as you like, whenever and wherever you like: with any device that could work with a simple browser and wi-fi connection (even though, the most optimal way to follow their courses is by using a chromium-based or a gecko-based browser to start with- and this is meant for every platform, sadly.
-If you're someone who uses unpopular browsers like Dillo, Privacy Browser, or a browser that has a web engine outside of the ones mentioned before: then the website may have rendering issues and may display poorly- unless you can find your way around, then nobody can stop you lmao).
+Their courses, aside being free of charge, they can even be done at whatever pace you like- as much as you like, whenever and wherever you like: with any device that could work with a simple browser and wi-fi connection (even though, the most optimal way to follow their courses is by using an up-to-date chromium or a gecko-based browser to start with- and this is meant for every platform, sadly.
+If you're someone who uses unpopular browsers like Dillo or uses a web engine outside of the ones mentioned before: then the website may have rendering issues and should display poorly- unless you can find your way around, then nobody can stop you lmao).

-One of the 3 websites i could much consider as a way to deepen your knowledge in HTML and CSS.
+One of the 3 websites i could much consider as a way to deepen your knowledge in HTML & CSS.

-If you're a big fan of seeing pages like man.cx (or linux manpages), then this site could be good to go due to it's formatting and practical examples.
+If you're a big fan of seeing pages like man.cx (or linux manpages), then this site may be great to go due to it's formatting and examples.

-but, if you're like me and don't mind inconveniences like those, then it's a great website to expand your knowledge after learned the basics of HTML and CSS.
+but, if you're like me and don't mind inconveniences like those, then it's a great website to expand your knowledge after learned the basics of HTML & CSS.

-If you're curious and want to expand your journey's landscape, feel free to hop on it's landing page and start exploring the documentation at your heart's content!
+If you're curious and want to expand your knowledge, feel free to hop on it's landing page and start exploring the documentation to your heart's content!

 And now, to the most interesting part of my article: